Traffic from Fake Facebook Accounts Can Harm Your Brand

 Worrying about fake personal accounts interacting with your brand’s content and ads is bad enough.
 Still, it can be even more worrisome when fraudsters create a phony business account that appears to be your brand.
 Remember, fraudsters’ end game is to make money; they don’t care if or how their activity can hurt your brand reputation, but the effect can be damaging and long-lasting.

-Fraudsters can set up a business account with a name similar to yours or use a business account to place fake ads that appear to be from your company.
-The latter happened late last year during the busy holiday shopping season when fraudsters created a fake campaign that seemed to come from Big Lots.
-In this case, users clicking on the fake ads were directed to counterfeit websites that looked legitimate.
-Consumers who fell for this ruse may have accidentally downloaded malware to their computer or placed an order they later never received.
+Consumers who fall for this ruse may accidentally download malware to their computer or place an order they later never received.
 This activity can make a brand’s legitimate followers lose trust in the real ads, making them reluctant to click on them and make a purchase.

-Fraudsters may use fake business accounts to spread misinformation.
+Fraudsters may also use fake business accounts to spread misinformation.
 If consumers aren’t hypervigilant, they may assume your brand is behind the activity, resulting in a negative perception of your brand.

 Once there’s a stain on your brand’s reputation, it is often difficult to rebuild consumers’ trust and perceptions, even after the issue is resolved and proven to have originated from a fraudster.